 - FIRST will reimburse Coach/Economy Class service (or equivalent) for all modes of transport;

 - Individuals are allowed to use their own travel-class upgrade opportunities;

-- Exceptions to Class of Service are authorized by the Board for hardship cases, health reasons, etc., on a case-by-case basis, prior to travel arrangements.
+- Exceptions to Class of Service are authorized by a vote of the FIRST Board of Directors for hardship cases, health reasons, etc., on a case-by-case basis, prior to travel arrangements.

 - Bookings should be made as far in advance as possible, so that the lowest available rates can be utilized.